 When the rivers are blown hit BC’s Interior Lakes for Rainbow’s

-It’s fairly typical for lower mainland rivers to be in freshet(flood) or have temporary closures to protect out migrating salmon fry and smolts.
-So if you’re looking to feel the tug then hitting BC’s Interior lakes for Rainbow Trout is a must for the fly fisher.
-It certainly is for me and that’s why I packed the truck last Saturday and off I went to spend a few days in nature.
-Afterall the Fraser River is in severe flood stage right now and although we still get Sturgeon I would rather be on a quiet peaceful lake.
+It’s fairly typical for lower mainland rivers to be in freshet(flood) or have temporary closures in May and June to protect out migrating Salmon and Steelhead smolts.
+So if you’re looking to feel the tug on your fly line then hitting BC’s Interior lakes for Rainbow Trout is a must for the fly fisher.
+It certainly is for me and that’s why I packed the truck last Saturday and off I went to spend a few days in BC’s nature.
+After all the Fraser River is in severe flood stage right now and although we still easily get Sturgeon I would rather be on a quiet peacefull lake.
 Still waters with a float tube and a #4 wt G.Loomis fly rod had been calling me for months!
 Often overlooked by many these lakes offer a quality fly fishing experience for many reasons:

 - Wilderness settings

 - Spectacular scenery